TEST 7: Switching Signal Test For Cylinders 3/6

 - Inspect the inside of the spark plug wire boots and remove the spark plugs to visually check their ceramic insulators for carbon tracks

-- The photos in the image viewer point (the orange arrows) to what carbon tracks look like.
+- The orange arrows in the photo above point to what carbon tracks look like.

 - Replace the components as affected with carbon tracks.